Freshbooks: the Gold Standard for Timekeeping and Billing

 If you want to, you can allow clients to log into Freshbooks to see the progress on their file.
 They get their own login information and you can control what they can see.

 Billing is easy with Freshbooks, too.
-The easiest way to do it is to simply send your invoices by e-mail.
-Freshbooks sends an e-mail with a link to the invoice, and your client can just click to see it (no login necessary).
-This keeps the confidential information on Freshbooks’s secure server, instead of in your client’s e-mail inbox.
+The easiest way to do it is to simply send your invoices by email.
+Freshbooks sends an email with a link to the invoice, and your client can just click to see it (no login necessary).
+This keeps the contents of your invoice confidential, instead of dumping it in your client’s email inbox by default.
 You can also connect your Freshbooks account to a PayPal or credit card merchant account so your clients can pay their bills by credit card just by clicking on a link.

 If you prefer sending bills by mail, you can download and print them to send yourself, or you can have Freshbooks send them for you.
 I love having the option to just click a button and have Freshbooks send a paper invoice so I don’t have to lick the envelope myself.